econia-labs/econia/src/docker/README.md

 poetry run trade
 ```

-The script will have a few prompts, respond to each of them with nothing for all of them.
+Enter nothing for all of the prompts to use the default local configuration.

 Next, the script will step through various operations such as order creation, cancellation and fulfillment; press `ENTER` to advance each step.
 The script should execute to completion (it says `THE END!`) if everything is working.